aep-dev/aep.dev/aep/general/0008/aep.md

 API design examples in AEPs **should** be presented in both [OpenAPI][] and [protocol buffers][].
 Examples **should** cover only enough syntax to explain the concept.
-When using RPCs in examples, a `library.api.http` annotation **should** be included.
+When using RPCs in examples, a `google.api.http` annotation **should** be included.

 AEPs should use snake-case naming for parameters and properties (fields), for